haoyuzhang89/w205-Understanding-User-Behavior/.ipynb_checkpoints/README-checkpoint.md

 # Project 3: Understanding User Behavior

+(**Our pipeline demonstration and analysis are combined in the Project3_Report file for both notebook and MD version**)

 ## Abstract

 As a data scientist at a game development company, our latest mobile game has events we're interested in tracking: buy a sword, buy a shield & join guild.
 Each has metadata characterstic of such events (i.e., rarity, guild name, etc)